MoseleyBioinformaticsLab/MESSES/_sources/conversion_directives.rst.txt

 Code
 ----
-If you need to generate a string value from the input JSON in a more complex way than can be done with the current supported directives you can use the "code" field to give the program Python code directly to run.
+If you need to generate a string value from the input JSON in a more complex way than can be done with the current supported directives, you can use the "code" field to give the program Python code directly to evaluate.
 What is in the code field will be delivered directly to eval(), and the name of the internal variable for the input JSON is "input_json".
 You can also use the "import" field to import any user created libraries into the program.
 The "import" value should be a path to the file to import.